A six-year longitudinal study predicted the likelihood of a couple’s divorce by observing just the first three minutes of a conflict discussion.

 “Where are the reports you said you’d file?
 Could you, for once, get something done on time?”

 See the difference?
 Try saying both examples out loud to yourself.
 Do you hear and feel the difference in tone and approach?

-A soft start-up, at it’s most basic function, serves to protect both you and your partner from feeling either attacked or defensive.
+A soft start-up serves to protect both you and your partner from feeling either attacked or defensive.
 It’s a proven way to bring up a legitimate disagreement, concern, issue, complaint, or need without blaming your partner or judging their character.

 How do you use a soft start-up?